dathong/ProtoryNet/README.md

 The exact number of training and evaluation runs. **In the paper and in the code**

-A clear definition of the specific measure or statistics used to report results. **In the paper** A description of results with central tendency (e.g. mean) & variation (e.g. error bars). **In the paper** A description of the computing infrastructure used. **This works on Colab too.
+A clear definition of the specific measure or statistics used to report results. **In the paper**

+A description of results with central tendency (e.g. mean) & variation (e.g. error bars). **In the paper**

+A description of the computing infrastructure used. **This works on Colab too.
 Will update further information if neccesary.**

 The average runtime for each result, or estimated energy cost. **Included in the read-me file.
 Will update later if neccesary**

-For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.eduqQ For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.edu
+For any questions, please feel free to contact me (Dat Hong) at dat-hong@uiowa.edu